yuanyao8855/socialapp-functions/README.md

 # socialapp-functions
-firebase middle ware for react social app
+firebase middleware for react social app

 learning repo for firebase and react